Giant rabbits are a rare breed, but they are growing in popularity.

 7. Hungarian Giant

 This rabbit breed weighs between 11 and 15 pounds.
-They came into existence by intentionally breeding wild rabbit breeds with a variety of continental rabbit breeds.
+They came into existence by intentionally breeding wild rabbit breeds with various continental rabbit breeds.

 They have soft, dense fur and upright ears.
 Also, they show rabbits and pets, although some people use them for meat.